School trips – The ultimate teacher guide

 Pupils will learn about the different oceans around the world, explore creature characteristics and differences in their adaptations to survive, and compare and contrast the life stages of mammals, amphibians, insects and birds.

 Show your students the magical side of London with this award-winning Harry Potter tour.
 This is a really engaging way for students to delve into the Harry Potter series while learning about London’s rich history.

 The Tour for Muggles team have worked with many school groups and their excellent guides will make it a memorable experience for you all.

-Best prices are reserved for school groups, and teachers attend for free.
+The team reserves the best prices for school groups.
+Teachers can attend for free.
 Multi-award winner of the TripAdvisor Award of Excellence and Scoot Awards, this tour is truly Potterific!

 Imperial War Museum London

 IWM London tells the story of conflict from 1914 to the present day.
 School groups can choose to take part in one of IWM’s learning sessions with an expert educator, or opt to explore the museum on a self-guided visit.

 The Documentary Challenge gives students the chance to explore IWM’s galleries, find objects and tell the stories the world needs to hear by making short documentaries.

 We Were There sessions provide a unique opportunity to meet veterans who have all experienced conflict first-hand.